8 min

 YouTube is the world's largest video platform with over 2 billion monthly active users.
 With such a huge amount of content, it would be impossible for viewers to find all the relevant videos on their own.
 That's why YouTube uses a system, an algorithm, that recommends videos to viewers based on their interests and behavior.

 We often encounter questions like: “Why does YouTube recommend my video?” or “Why doesn't it recommend it?”.
-This article will explain how YouTube works with recommendations and what you can do to your content reach the largest possible audience.
+This article will explain how YouTube works with recommendations and what you can do to make your content reach the largest possible audience.

 YouTube does not recommend videos